oroinc/documentation/commerce/frontstore_guide/navigation/index.rst

 Saved Views
 ~~~~~~~~~~~

-A saved view is a table with applied filters or custom ordering.
+A saved view is a table with applied filters or custom orders.

 The **default table view** is what you see when you open a view page, it shows unfiltered data.